Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 - Kent State's games this year have hit the over on two of seven set point totals (28.6%).

-- When Kent State records more than 30.7 points, it is 2-1 against the spread and 2-1 overall.
+- Kent State is 2-1 against the spread and 2-1 overall in games when it scores more than 30.7 points.

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.